Frequently Asked Questions.

 -

-Official trip itinerary is sent out 4 weeks before the trip begins.
+Official trip itinerary is sent out by GMT National 4 weeks before the trip begins.
 The itinerary will include information such as clinic sites, hotel accommodations, free day information, and when GMT will be providing food versus when you are responsible.
-An example itinerary has been sent to your chapter leadership, so please refer to them if you have more questions.
+An example itinerary has been sent to your officers, so please reach out to them if you have more questions!